Lucky Man (The Verve song): Release

 "Lucky Man" was released in the United Kingdom on 24 November 1997 across four formats: two CD singles, a 7-inch vinyl single, and a cassette single.
 An earlier single from the band, "History", is included as a B-side on CD1 of the UK release.
 The final B-side on CD2, "Happiness More or Less", is a remix of the title track made by guitarist Nick McCabe after another B-side was needed for the release.
 All of the guitar and most of the vocal parts were taken out, leaving the drums, bass and strings.
 Another B-side on CD2, "MSG", is an alternate version of "Bitter Sweet Symphony" that features the percussion and bass line from that song, with psychedelic soundscapes added.
-In the United States, "Lucky Man" was serviced to alternative radio on 7 April 1998.
+On 2 March 1998, the same day that follow-up single "Sonnet" was released, a 12-inch vinyl single of "Lucky Man" was also issued.
+In the United States, the song was serviced to alternative radio on 7 April 1998.

 Reception

-U2's Bono listed the song as one of six songs released between 1986–2006 that he wished he'd written.
+U2's Bono listed the song as one of six songs released between 1986 and 2006 that he wished he'd written.
+A review in Cherwell stated that while the track was "not as instantly classically catchy" as Bitter Sweet Symphony, "it's likely to grow on you".